TinaTruong023/data-literacy_TypicalTueBiker/README.md

 # Biking Trends in Tübingen: A Data-Driven Analysis
-**Authors** Stephan Amann, Tanja Huber, David Kleindiek, Tina Truong
+**Authors** Stephan Amann, Tanja Huber, David Kleindiek, Tina Truong **Date** 30.01.2024

-GitHub repository for our final project of the 'Data Literacy' class at the Eberhard-Karls Universität Tübingen.
+GitHub repository for the final project of the 'Data Literacy' class during the winter term at the Eberhard-Karls Universität Tübingen.

 The project report is available [here](doc/report.pdf)